Brendan-McDonnell/CS162/README.md

-#01 Guessing Game
-Guessing Game project for my C++ and Datastructures class.
+# Guessing Game
+01 Guessing game

+Command line-interface guessing game where the user is guided into guessing a randomly generated number.